 - Developing aviation cybersecurity capacity building and implementation support initiatives for States and the wider aviation community.

-The importance of addressing cyber threats against civil aviation was further highlighted by the adoption of two ICAO Assembly resolutions: Resolution A39-19 – Addressing Cybersecurity in Civil Aviation of 2016, superseded in 2019 by Resolution A40-10 – Addressing Cybersecurity in Civil Aviation, which:
+The importance of addressing cybersecurity in civil aviation was further highlighted by the adoption of three ICAO Assembly resolutions: Resolution A39-19 – Addressing Cybersecurity in Civil Aviation of 2016, superseded in 2019 by Resolution A40-10 – Addressing Cybersecurity in Civil Aviation, and in 2022 by Resolution A41-19 – Addressing Cybersecurity in Civil Aviation.

-- urged States to adopt and implement the Beijing Convention 2010 (Convention on the Suppression of Unlawful Acts Relating to International Civil Aviation) and the Beijing Protocol 2010 (Protocol Supplementary to the Convention for the Suppression of Unlawful Seizure of Aircraft) as means for dealing with cyber-attacks against civil aviation;
+The Resolutions include important clauses that, among others, recognize the interconnection between aviation cybersecurity with aviation safety, security, and efficiency.
+The past three ICAO Assemblies called for important issues to be addressed to ensure a cross-cutting, holistic approach to aviation cybersecurity on the national and international levels, including a focus on governance, collaboration, and cooperation in addressing this topic.
+The 41st ICAO Assembly continued to urge States to adopt and implement the Beijing Convention 2010 (Convention on the Suppression of Unlawful Acts Relating to International Civil Aviation) and the Beijing Protocol 2010 (Protocol Supplementary to the Convention for the Suppression of Unlawful Seizure of Aircraft) as means for dealing with cyber-attacks against civil aviation.